tocco/tocco-docs/devops/continuous_delivery/new_release_branch.rst

 Therefore, **create a task** to update the outdated dependencies in one of the first sprints.

-See chapter :ref:`Update dependencies on a regular basis` to learn where you get the list of outdated dependencies from.
+See chapter :ref:`update_dependencies_on_a_regular_basis` to learn where you get the list of outdated dependencies from.

 Store entity model snapshot on SharePoint
 -----------------------------------------